Cigarettes are smoked by over 1 billion people nearly 20% of the world population in 2014 and Smoking causes 1 in 5 deaths annually.

-- Your tongue bud and nose sensors get rebirth, sense of taste and smell sense improvement.
+- Your tongue bud and nose sensors get a rebirth, sense of taste, and smell sense improvement.

 - Saves you lot of money,

-- Prolong your life; enjoy extra life with your loved once, fulfill your responsibilities.
+- Prolong your life; enjoy a new life with your loved once, fulfill your responsibilities.

-How quickly can you expect beneficial effects from quit smoking?
+How quickly can you expect beneficial effects of quit smoking?